Announcing Our New Presenting Sponsor- Erdinger Weissbrau

 Event Times: Fri.
 Sept.16– 6p-11 / Sat.
 Sept.17- 11a-11p / Sun.
 Sept.18- 10a-5p

-Admission is free for our family-friendly German-themed festival.
-The event includes a number of fun activities for children, great things to do for adults, and is family friendly.
-We will also have kids rides including an obstacle course, bungee tramp, a slide and much more!
+Admission remains FREE for our family-friendly German-themed festival.
+The event includes a number of fun activities for children and great things for adults too!
+With our expanded reach into downtown area at Parker Station and Victorian Peaks, families can take in all of the area while getting a break from the main festival.
 The festival boasts over 100 total vendors and a variety of activities for children.

 Why is Oktoberfest celebrated in September?

 The “Oktoberfest” started in Munich, Germany on 12th October, 1810.It was a celebration to honor the marriage between Crown Prince Ludwig and Princess Therese.
 The public party was a huge hit so it became an annual celebrationThe public party was a huge hit and from then on it has been continued to today.
 There are also references to an end of harvest festival as early as the fifteenth century which ran from the last Saturday of September to the first Sunday of October.

 However, due to the length of the celebration, Germany found that October weather was becoming too cold and in-climate, so they moved up the start to September.
 The celebration now starts in September and ends the first week of October.

 What does beer have to do with ”Oktoberfest” ?